ThoughtWorksInc/stonecutter/docs/DOCKER.md

 # Adding public-private keypair for OpenID Connect

-To generate a public-private keypair in Json Web-key (JWK) format, enter the following at the command line:
+To generate a public-private keypair in Json Web-key (JWK) format, you will first need to install [Leiningen](https://leiningen.org/) or start up the development VM using the instructions [here](https://github.com/d-cent/stonecutter#development-vm).

+Next, navigate to the project directory and enter the following at the command line:

 ```
 > lein gen-keypair <key-id>